michael-fa/DiscordAMX_net3.1/README.md

 ---

-## :construction: ~~EARLY ALPHA~~
+## :construction: ~~EARLY~~ ALPHA

-The whole project is still in its early days, meaning there will be huge changes and if you are not experienced in PAWN Scripting you should come back later!
+The whole project is still in its alpha, meaning there will be many changes and if you are not experienced in PAWN Scripting you should come back later!
 Leave a watch!

 The current RELEASE is meant for experienced scripters and is only for pure testing.
 Run it on windows and make sure you have <b>[.NET Runtime 5.0.*](https://dotnet.microsoft.com/download/dotnet/5.0)</b> !

+## **OFFER** If you are an experienced PAWN coder, and you're interested in testing this (given you can thoroughly test the program on your discord)
+I'll offer to host a bot for TESTERS.
+(Since the current aim of this is self-hosting) - remember: NOT SELF-BOT!

 ## :warning: (ALPHA NOTE: ONLY ONE SCRIPT SUPPORTED FOR NOW!
 Your own Script must be put in /Scripts/ folder AND renamed to 'main.amx')